praveek/launch.en/help/extension-reference/mobile/contributing-old.md

 - ..... - Other extensions
 ```

 ## Table of Contents

-[SUMMARY.md](./SUMMARY.md) is the place where the ToC is defined.
+The TOC.md is the place where the ToC is defined.
 Check out https://toolchain.gitbook.com/pages.html to find more detail.

 ## Assets